FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-2.md

 The default is the next minor version (according to the pom file), in this case, 1.2.1

-2. Pulls from the remote "master" branch (done by adding the configuration).
+2. Pulls from the remote 'master' branch (done by adding the configuration).

 ````
 <pullMaster>true</pullMaster>